 Most of the cons are things that other people assume about me and I’ve never let that bother me too much because like I mentioned in the intro of this post, this is MY career, not theirs.

-If you’re considering an apprenticeship and this post has helped you, let me know by leaving a comment below or tagging me @studentskint on social media:
+If you’re considering an apprenticeship and this post has helped you, give it a share and tag @studentskint on social media:

-Also, if you’re a student or young adult and want to learn ways to make money, save money and enjoy life on a budget then make sure you sign up to my newsletter below.
-I sometimes run weekly challenges to help you make or save more money and I notify you every now and again of new blog posts that might interest you:
+Also, if you’re a student or young adult and want to learn ways to make money, save money and enjoy life on a budget then make sure you sign up to the newsletter below.

 If you didn’t achieve the grades you were hoping, don’t worry.
 Read this blog post by Jo at A Rose Tinted World.